CONTACT US

 <link rel="preconnect" href="https://fonts.gstatic.com" crossorigin />

-Third-party libraries are great, but they can weigh quite a bit, which causes the website to lose precious pagespeed score.
+Third-party libraries are great but can weigh quite a bit, impacting the page speed score.
 By default, the source code of those libraries is placed in the JS bundle fetched when the user visits the page.

-Say for example we’re using Formik to handle the contact form on the bottom of a page or Algolia for searching.
-None of those features (or rarely) are used immediately after visiting the page.
+If we’re using Formik to handle the contact form on the bottom of a page or Algolia for searching, none of those features (or rarely) are used immediately after visiting the page.
 What we can do is use dynamic imports to load them later in a separate bundle.

 Example of dynamically using a package using the scroll event: